-If a student is unable to maintain the payment arrangements or has a past due account balance over \$250 on the Randall University account, he/she will not be allowed to take finals or re-enroll.
-Unpaid balances and past due balances will result in a HOLD being placed on the student's account which will prevent the student from using MySaint (Populi), registering for classes, participating in extracurricular activities, taking finals, and getting transcripts or diplomas.
+Students are allowed to carry a balance of \$250 from fall semester to spring semester.
+If a student is unable to maintain the payment arrangements or has a past due account balance over \$250 on their Randall University account, he/she will not be allowed to take finals or reenroll.
+Unpaid balances and past due balances will result in a LOCK being placed on the student's account which will prevent the student from using MySaint (Populi), registering for classes, participating in extracurricular activities, taking finals, and getting transcripts or diplomas.
+Balances must be zero at the conclusion of the spring semester.